MicrosoftLearning/mslearn-databricks/Instructions/DE-02-End-to-end-streaming.md

              .start("/tmp/delta/iot_data"))
      ```

-6. In the left sidebar, use the **(+) New** link to create a **Notebook**.
-In the **Connect** drop-down list, select your cluster if it is not already selected.
-If the cluster is not running, it may take a minute or so to start.
+2. Use the **&#9656; Run Cell** menu option at the left of the cell to run it.

+This delta table will now become the source for data transformation in real time.

+   > Note: The code cell above creates the source stream.
+Therefore, the job run will never change to a completed status.
+To manually stop streaming, you can run `query.stop()` in a new cell.

+## Create a Delta Live Table Pipeline

+A pipeline is the main unit for configuring and running data processing workflows with Delta Live Tables.
+It links data sources to target datasets through a Directed Acyclic Graph (DAG) declared in Python or SQL.

+1. Select **Delta Live Tables** in the left sidebar and then select **Create Pipeline**.

+2. In the **Create pipeline** page, create a new pipeline with the following settings:
+    - **Pipeline name**: Give the pipeline a name
+    - **Product edition**: Advanced
+    - **Pipeline mode**: Triggered
+    - **Source code**: Leave it blank
+    - **Storage options**: Hive Metastore
+    - **Storage location**: dbfs:/pipelines/device_stream

+3. Select **Create**.

+4. Once the pipeline is created, open the link to the blank notebook under **Source code** in the right-side panel.

-7. In the first cell of the notebook, enter the following code to create Delta Live Tables and transform the data:
+5. In the first cell of the notebook, enter the following code to create Delta Live Tables and transform the data:

      ```python
     import dlt
+    from pyspark.sql.functions import col, current_timestamp

     @dlt.table(
         name="raw_iot_data",
         comment="Raw IoT device data"